 It is very important that parent(s)/guardian(s)' addresses, work and home telephone numbers and emergency names and telephone numbers be kept up to date at all times.
-Please inform the teacher in writing of any changes.
+Please inform the BEEP Main Office in writing of any changes.